 Collegetown is often referred to as Ithaca’s “second city,” and residents of the apartments in Collegetown are right in the heart of it.
 The Collegetown neighborhood grew up around Cornell University; with bars, restaurants, and busy sidewalks, Collegetown apartments can feel like they’re in a much larger city.
 If you’re an undergraduate at Cornell (or wish you were) this is the place to live.

 Our Collegetown Apartments

 C.S.P.
-Management provides rental services for several different apartments in Collegetown, including the following:
+Management also provides rental services for the following properties in Collegetown:

 - 116 Osmun Place – 6 units; (1) Studio, (4) 1BR, (1) 2BR.
 Off-street parking available.

 - 408 Stewart Avenue – 6 units; (2) Studio, (2) 1BR, (1) 3BR.
 Off-street parking available.

 Collegetown is located at the top of East Hill, just south of the Cornell neighborhood and west of Belle Sherman.
 Collegetown sits above Route 79 to the south, just across from the Six Mile Creek neighborhood.

 - Collegetown shops and restaurants – Mostly concentrated along Dryden Road and College Avenue, Collegetown has about a dozen locally-owned bars and restaurants catering to the local college crowd.
 Cuisine styles range from Indian to Thai to Japanese to Mediterranean, alongside more traditional American fare.
 Locally-owned favorites include The Nines, which occupies a converted historic firehouse and serves the best deep-dish pizza in town.
 Shops include minimarts, grocery stores, and a liquor store, as well as an optician, a barbershop, and a shoe store.